5373061/Greek-Flow-Analyzer/README.md

 The dashboard automatically loads analysis results from the `results` directory and provides an intuitive interface for exploring trading opportunities based on Greek energy flow analysis.

+### Strategy Types

+The dashboard supports multiple strategy types:

+1. **Greek Flow**: Strategies based on options Greek energy flow analysis
+2. **Momentum**: Strategies based on price momentum
+3. **Mean Reversion**: Strategies that capitalize on price reversions to the mean
+4. **Volatility Expansion**: Strategies that profit from volatility increases
+5. **ML Enhanced**: Strategies enhanced with machine learning predictions
+6. **Ordinal**: Strategies based on ordinal pattern analysis

+For more detailed information about the dashboard, see [README_DASHBOARD.md](README_DASHBOARD.md).

 ### Troubleshooting Dashboard Issues

 If you encounter issues with the dashboard: